The grading system at Brookdale is as follows:

 - The student is activated in a degree program under the Catalog current at the time of return with additional courses needed to complete the degree program’s requirements.

-- The student must maintain regular contact with their Counselor to monitor academic progress toward Amnesty and must consecutively complete at least twelve (12) credits, with a C grade or higher (i.e., no D’s, F’s, or W’s) and the G.P.A. for all course work taken during this time must be at least a 2.0.
+- The student must maintain regular contact with their Counselor/Advisor to monitor academic progress toward Amnesty and must consecutively complete at least twelve (12) credits, with a C grade or higher (i.e., no D’s, F’s, or W’s) and the G.P.A. for all course work taken during this time must be at least a 2.0.

 - Upon completion of the twelve (12) credits, the student provides the Academic Amnesty Application to the Registrar’s Office for initial approval.